MADE-Apps/legerity/README.md

 - **AppManager** - A wrapper around the [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) and [Appium WebDrivers](https://github.com/appium/appium-dotnet-driver) to simplify starting your UI tests.
 Supports running a single set of UI tests across multiple platforms, or browsers.
 - **Page Object Pattern** - Provides a `BasePage` that can be used to create page objects associated with pages in your application that are easy to implement and maintain.
+- **[Page Object Generator](tools/Legerity.PageObjectGenerator)** - A dotnet CLI tool that will automatically create page objects by understanding your application page files!
 - **Element Wrappers** - Contains a collection of out-of-the-box wrappers for native UI elements that are easy to use with interactions.
 - **Testing Frameworks** - Legerity is agnostic of .NET testing frameworks (e.g. NUnit, xUnit, MSTest, etc.) so you can work with what you know.
 - **CI** - Legerity is also agnostic of host CI runner platforms (e.g. GitHub Actions, Azure Pipelines, etc.) and can be run anywhere.